Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 The Austrian merger control climate is stable to slightly increasing, particularly the newly introduced notification threshold which takes into consideration that the transaction value of a merger might lead to a further increase in mergers caught by the merger control regime.

-In 2016, 420 filings were received by the FCA, an increase of approximately 15% in relation to previous years.
-Three transactions were referred to the Cartel Court for Phase II investigation.
-In 2017 approximately 439 transactions were notified to the FCA, two of which were referred to the Cartel Court for Phase II proceedings.
+In 2017, 439 filings were received by the FCA, an increase of approximately 4.5% in relation to previous years.
+Two transactions were referred to the Cartel Court for Phase II investigation.
+In 2018, 408 transactions have been notified to the FCA so far.

 Are there are any proposals to reform or amend the existing merger control regime?